How is Alimony Determined in California?

 Temporary Spousal Support

-Sometimes, in lieu of ordering spousal support payments, the spouses can negotiate an order for the supporting party to pay the living expenses of the other spouse, such as rent or mortgage, bills, car payments, etc.
+Sometimes, the supported party contributed, and the spouses can negotiate an order for the supporting party to pay the living expenses of the other spouse, such as rent or mortgage, bills, car payments, etc.

 Post-Judgment Spousal Support